Apprenticeships Process

 Employer

-If the Education Provider’s course is approved via SMPS: it is highly advised that you request for the apprenticeship contract agreement (between the Education Provider and Employer) to be created via SMPS, to ensure that the contract contains all the requirements and reassurances the Education Provider agreed to under the procurement.
+If the Education Provider is approved via SMPS: it is highly advised that you request for the apprenticeship contract agreement (between the Education Provider and Employer) to be created via SMPS, to ensure that you have a contract that contains all the requirements and reassurances the Education Provider agreed to under the procurement.
 In order to do this;

-Employer is to complete SMPS’s latest Contract Request/Order Form (URN) and submit this to SMPS at [email protected].
-The Education Provider will need to advise you on when is the best time for you to submit the URN, as contract requests are time sensitive and will only be accepted if your application is at a suitable point.
+1. Employer is to complete SMPS’s latest Contract Request/Order Form (URN) and submit this to SMPS at [email protected] The Education Provider will need to advise you on when is the best time for you to submit the URN, as contract requests are time sensitive and will only be accepted if your application is at a suitable point.
 Please liaise directly with the Education Provider about this.
+You can also find guidance on completing the URN form and the process within the SMPS Guide above.

-If an Education Provider’s course is not approved via SMPS: Primary Care Employers should still be able to apply for the course (check with Training Hub Apprenticeship Team and any eligibility requirements for any applicable funding such as ARRS or Training Grants).
+If an Education Provider is not approved via SMPS: Primary Care Employers should still be able to apply for the course (check with Training Hub Apprenticeships Team and any eligibility requirements for any applicable funding such as ARRS or Training Grants).

 Employer

-Order uniform, following the requirements provided within the Apprentice Uniform Guide.
+Order apprentice uniform, following the requirements provided within the Apprentice Uniform Guide.

-Uniforms are required to help patients / service users and other staff identify learners as apprentices, particularly during external placements.
+Student uniforms are required to help patients, service users and other staff identify trainees, particularly during external placements.

 The Training Hub do not finance or submit uniform requests.
 Uniform orders have to be completed by the Employer.